 Rike Mono

-Rike (Semi) Mono was drawn to be used in a publication about artists in the GDR.
-The design is based on a few letters which were typed on the back of photographs from the 1960/70s.
+Rike (Semi) Mono was designed for a publication about artists in the GDR.
+The design is based on several letters typed on the backs of photographs documenting the student protests in Berlin in the late 1960s.
+The typeface used in these photographs is likely ›Bullit‹, created by the Italian typewriter manufacturer Olivetti.

 Rike Mono regular